 13. American Geophysical Union’s 62,000-square-foot headquarters is the first-ever net zero energy renovation of an existing building in DC and a prime example of DC’s walkability as it hosted 28,000 attendees for its 2018 fall meeting without using a shuttle.

 14. The Sustainable Purchasing Program assists local agencies in procuring products and services that are high-performing, affordable and minimize their negative environmental impact.

 15. Through the Sustainable DC Plan, the District has committed to sending zero waste to landfill and reducing waste generated by 15% by 2032.

-16. In 2018, 22 businesses and two universities in DC were awarded for being bicycle friendly communities (The League of American Bicyclists).
+16. In 2021, 22 businesses and three universities in DC were awarded for being bicycle friendly communities (The League of American Bicyclists).

 17. Washington, DC is the first jurisdiction in North America to launch a bikeshare system, which now has more than 4,000 bikes and 500 stations.

 Man commuting on Capital Bikeshare bike from work - Transportation options in Washington, DC